TucoBZ/custom_view_xctemplate/README.md

 # Custom View XCTemplate
-A simple swift XCode template to create Custom Views
+A simple XCode template to create Custom Views in Swift 3.0

 ## Why to use
 If you ways have trouble, forget how to do the setup or IBDesignable never works...
 This is a reason to use it to never get a problem with custom XIB setup in your project